jcvdav/villasenor-derbez/content/home/about.md

 # About me

 I am a Ph.D.
 Candidate working with [Christopher Costello](https://christopherjcostello.com/) and [Steve Gaines](http://gaineslab.msi.ucsb.edu/) at the [Bren School of Environmental Science & Management](bren.ucsb.edu) in UC, Santa Barbara.
 As a [Latin American Fisheries Fellow](http://www.laff.bren.ucsb.edu) and [UC MEXUS - CONACyT](https://ucmexus.ucr.edu/), I work in Quantitative Marine Conservation and Conservation Economics.
 My research combines Ecological and Economic theory with Data Science.
 I believe today's available technology can allow us to revolutionize the way in which we design marine conservation policies.

-I have always felt passionate about the Ocean.
-Growing up in Playa del Carmen (Mexico) I spent a lot of time in the water.
-I have been a SCUBA diver since I was 10 years old, and a fisher for as long as I can remember.
-Aside from my work, I enjoy SCUBA diving, fishing, and sailing.

 Along with [Camila Vargas](https://www.laff.bren.ucsb.edu/laff-network/camila-vargas) I run [ERRE](https://www.erre-esp.org/), a blog about all things R and RStudio in Spanish.